jhpratt/standback/.github/CONTRIBUTING.md

 ## Formatting

 std-compat uses rustfmt for formatting, and uses a number of nightly features.
-As such, you will need to run `cargo +nightly fmt` before committing.
+As such, you will need to run `cargo +nightly-2020-03-19 fmt` before committing.
 Formatting is important, so not doing this may cause CI to fail!

-## Linting

-std-compat uses both rustc and clippy for linting.
-Linting is _very_ strict; this is to ensure correctness!
-Any rustc lints that are for behavior being phased out are denied for future-proofing, while edition lints are denied for clarity.
-Most clippy lints are either deny or warn, while a few are explicitly allowed due to being overly pedantic or not relevant to the time crate.

-If you are overriding a lint with `#[allow()]`, it is recommended to document why you are doing so if it's not immediately obvious.

-## Unsafe code

-Unsafe is forbidden.
-Period.
-If you submit a pull request that alters the `#![forbid(unsafe_code)]` declaration, it will be closed without review.

 [issue tracker]: https://github.com/jhpratt/std-compat/issues/new
 [GitHub Actions]: https://github.com/features/actions